mosadd1X/novelforge-ai/docs/advanced/index.md

 title: Advanced Topics
 nav_order: 6
 has_children: true
-description: "Advanced topics and customization options for the Ebook Generator"
+description: 'Advanced topics and customization options for NovelForge AI'
 permalink: /advanced
 ---

 # Advanced Topics

 {: .no_toc }

-This section covers advanced topics and customization options for the Ebook Generator.
+This section covers advanced topics and customization options for NovelForge AI.
 {: .fs-6 .fw-300 }

 ## Overview

-The Ebook Generator is designed to be flexible and customizable.
+NovelForge AI is designed to be flexible and customizable.
 This section provides detailed information on how to extend and customize various aspects of the system to meet your specific needs.

 ### Available Topics